Carleton College Residence Halls

 Location: Northfield, MN

-Accolades: Carleton College is one of nine LKPB school clients that are on Forbes' "Best Colleges in America" list.
+Accolades: Carleton College is one of nine LKPB Engineers, an IMEG Company school clients that are on Forbes' "Best Colleges in America" list.
 LEED Gold Project.

 Other sustainable and LEED options on this $27.5 million project include air-to-air heat recovery technology, high-efficiency lighting, motion-controlled lighting, water-conserving plumbing fixtures and daylighting in all occupied rooms.
 Overall energy usage in the two buildings is recorded (and displayed publicly) through a real-time resource monitoring system.

 Carleton College is considered one of the 25 "greenest" colleges in the United States, and the school has been aggressive in supporting campus sustainability initiatives.
 The overall design of these two buildings reflects both the school's and students' commitment to reduce their carbon footprint.